jwalton/rust-book-abridged/docs/ch17-object-oriented-features.md

 }
 ```

-This isn't completely better than the previous example, rather there are trade offs here that are different.
+This isn't better in every way than the previous example, rather there are trade offs here that are different.
 In this test case, you can see that whenever a post changes state, we have used variable shadowing to create a new variable with a new type.
-If we change our internal implementation so that `add_text` transitioned to a new state, then this called would break, so our implementation is not nearly as encapsulated as it was before.
-It's also a little more challenging in this model to create a vector of "posts" - we'd have to wrap these different post states in an enum or in some common trait and use a trait object to stuff them into a vector together, and both of those would "undo" some of the benefits we've just outlined in different ways.
+If we change our internal implementation so that `add_text` transitioned to a new state, then the caller here would break, so our implementation is not nearly as encapsulated as it was before.
+It's also a little more challenging in this model to create a vector of "posts" - we'd have to wrap these different post states in an enum or in some common trait and use a trait object to store them in a vector together, and both of those would "undo" some of the benefits we've just outlined in different ways.

 Which of these tradeoffs you make are going to depend heavily on what you're trying to implement, but hopefully this chapter has given you some new tools to use to approach different problems.